plyoung/UIElements/README.md

 # UIElements
 Various scripts related to Unity UI Toolkit (UIElements).
 These are not all plug-and-play but should serve as examples you can adopt for your own needs.
+Look in `_misc` for more stylesheets to help you get started with styling these components.

 * [Aspect Ratio Padding](#aspectratiopadding)
 * [Blur/Glass Effect](#blurglass-effect)